 - Choose View Games Library.

 - On the following page, you will find a list of all the downloaded and installed games.
-The list also contains those games that Steam is not able to recognize.
+The list also includes games that Steam is unable to recognize.

 - Choose the game that Steam is not able to recognize and click on the Install option.